As an Amazon Associate I earn from qualifying purchases.

 Pozole rojo keeps well in the fridge for a week or so, just so long as you store it before you add your toppings.
 It also freezes well for up to a year.
 And incidentally, for those of you wondering, it is pozole in Mexico, posole in New Mexico.

 I can hear some of you saying, “But I don’t like pork.
 Can I use another meat?”
 Yes, you can.
 Any meat you feel like, actually.
 But honestly?
 It’s not as good without that collagen.
 It really isn’t.

-You could do a poultry version so long as you added a ton of chicken feet (fish them out later and discard), a beef version with a calf’s foot, or you could cheat and add a sheet of unflavored gelatin.
+You can do a poultry version so long as you added a ton of chicken feet (fish them out later and discard), a beef version with a calf’s foot, or you could cheat and add a sheet of unflavored gelatin.